“Now medicine is | Vanguardia.com

 What is it that most catches the reader’s attention?

-Probably the realization of the importance of the microbiota, because people did know that we had it, but they did not realize the importance of it.
+Probably realizing the importance of the microbiota, because people did know that we had it, but they did not realize the importance of it.
 We also find that there are many people obsessed with the intestine and food, but in the book I tell other things, which is not the only thing.

 You have to take care of chronic stress and go to nature.
 People thought it would be a food and diet book, but that’s just one chapter.